 Coinbase is a business operating out of San Fransisco, California.
 The company was founded in 2012 and has traded more than $50 billion, in US currency.
 Coinbase only trades the most reputable cryptocurrencies and is often used by traders as an entry platform.

 Coinbase serves a dual purpose.
 It is, both, an exchange and a crypto wallet.
-In this article, you learn about the difference between the two, and how Coinbase keeps users currency and data safe.
-If you want to learn about other options, check out our guide to Coinbase alternatives.
+In this article, you learn about the difference between the two, and how Coinbase keeps users digital currency and data secure.

 What is Coinbase?

 Coinbase is a cryptocurrency brokerage service.
-Users can exchange United States Dollars (USD) for their choice of five cryptocurrencies: Bitcoin (BTC), Etherium (ETH), Bitcoin Cash (BCH), Litecoin (LTC), and Etherium Classic (ETC).
+Users can exchange United States Dollars (USD) for their choice of five cryptocurrencies: Bitcoin (BTC), Ethereum (ETH), Bitcoin Cash (BCH), Litecoin (LTC), and Ethereum Classic (ETC) (and many more).
+Coinbase also owns Coinbase Pro (formerly known as GDAX).

 Once you buy cryptocurrency, it stores in your Coinbase Wallet.
 You can send currency from your Coinbase Wallet to another wallet or crypto exchange and withdraw the balance back into your USD bank account.

 Coinbase is a FinCEN registered Money Services Business and complies with the Bank Security Act.
-Coinbase, also, complies with all money transmission laws in California.
+Also, they comply with all money transmission laws in California.

 When it comes to security assurance, Coinbase is as trustworthy and secure as any other online service in the United States.